calyau/maxima/share/diff_form/readme_diff_form.txt

 recognize that. hodge star is named h_st(). poisson braket with symplectic form is much useful,if you may explicitly  give hamilton operator.
-To multiple unit pseudo scalar is almost same hodge star.(at most,differnt sign + or -) this J() is defined and used to define antidifferential operator antid().
+To multiple unit pseudo scalar is almost same hodge star.(at most, different sign + or -) this J() is defined and used to define antidifferential operator antid().